Louisiana: Publicly owned land

 Owing to its location and geology, the state has high biological diversity.
 Some vital areas, such as southwestern prairie, have experienced a loss in excess of 98 percent.
 The pine flatwoods are also at great risk, mostly from fire suppression and urban sprawl.
 There is not yet a properly organized system of natural areas to represent and protect Louisiana's biological diversity.
 Such a system would consist of a protected system of core areas linked by biological corridors, such as Florida is planning.

 Louisiana contains a number of areas which, to varying degrees, prevent people from using them.
 In addition to National Park Service areas and a United States National Forest, Louisiana operates a system of state parks, state historic sites, one state preservation area, one state forest, and many Wildlife Management Areas.

 One of Louisiana's largest government-owned areas is Kisatchie National Forest.
 It is some 600,000 acres in area, more than half of which is flatwoods vegetation, which supports many rare plant and animal species.
 These include the Louisiana pinesnake and red-cockaded woodpecker.
 The system of government-owned cypress swamps around Lake Pontchartrain is another large area, with southern wetland species including egrets, alligators, and sturgeon.
 At least 12 core areas would be needed to build a "protected areas system" for the state; these would range from southwestern prairies, to the Pearl River Floodplain in the east, to the Mississippi River alluvial swamps in the north.
 Additionally, the state operates a system of 22 state parks, 17 state historic sites and one state preservation area; in these lands, Louisiana maintains a diversity of fauna and flora.

 National Park Service

-Historic or scenic areas managed, protected, or otherwise recognized by the National Park Service include:
+Historic or scenic areas managed, protected, or recognized by the National Park Service include: